Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

    > **Note!** If requested, grant the Azure Pipelines app permissions to access your GitHub repository.

 1) Select "Existing Azure Pipelines YAML file" in the "Configure your pipeline" dialog

+   > **Note!** In the "Select an existing YAML file" dialog, select the YAML file you want to import.
+For the e2e pipeline this is `/.ado/pipelines/azure-release-e2e.yaml`.

 1) Select "Run" to save and run the pipeline now, or "Save" to save and run later (see below)
 1) Rename the pipeline and (optionally) move it into a folder (see below)